Jilly Cooper: Honours, awards and recognition

 Cooper was appointed Officer of the Order of the British Empire (OBE) in the 2004 Birthday Honours for services to literature, Commander of the Order of the British Empire (CBE) in the 2018 New Year Honours for services to literature and charity and Dame Commander of the Order of the British Empire (DBE) in the 2024 New Year Honours for services to literature and charity.
 On 13 November 2009, Cooper was awarded an Honorary Doctorate of Letters by the University of Gloucestershire at a ceremony in Gloucester Cathedral.
 In 2011, She was also awarded an Honorary Doctor of Letters at Anglia Ruskin University.
 In 2024 she was named Harper's Bazaars Author of the Year.

 In 1997 local councillors in Ilkley, West Yorkshire, rejected a housing developers' proposal to name a street after Cooper.
 Located on the site of the tennis courts of Ilkley Hall, where Cooper spent some of her childhood, the street was ultimately named after Thomas Maufe, who was awarded a Victoria Cross.
 Cooper stated that "[Maufe] is much more deserving than me."
 A racehorse was named after Cooper, but it had to be euthanised in 2024 after a racing accident.

 In 2025, the Jilly Cooper Prize was established as part of the Comedy Women in Print Awards to honour her contribution to comic fiction.
 The prize recognises works of fiction by women and non-binary authors that demonstrate a distinctive sense of humour, irreverence, and comic narrative voice.
 The award was introduced following Cooper’s death in 2024, with the intention of acknowledging her influence on contemporary comic fiction and her long-standing reputation for comedic prose, romantic satire, and portrayals of British high society.
 The inaugural winner of the prize was Sara Pascoe, who received the award in 2025 for her novel Weirdo.

 Film and television productions

 Screenwriting and appearances

 In 1971 Cooper wrote the comedy series It's Awfully Bad for Your Eyes, Darling with Christopher Bond, about four posh young women sharing a flat in London, featuring Joanna Lumley and airing on BBC1.
 In the 1980s she was a regular guest on the BBC television programme What's My Line?

-According to a 2016 interview with Cooper, she was also the subject of a Spitting Image puppet, whose only line was "Sex, sex, sex, sex."
+According to a 2016 interview with Cooper, she was also the subject of a Spitting Image puppet, whose only line was "Sex sex sex sex sex sex".